diku-dk/futhark-website/examples.rst

 reductions.
 The performance benefit compared to just using a scan (which never assumes commutative operators) is illustrated `elsewhere`_.

-For more examples, you can look at our general benchmarks_ repository on Github.

 Gaussian Blur Stencil
 ---------------------